nalply/SemaCMS/Readme.md

 })
 ```

 Note that if you have HTML markup, you need `new Handlebars.SafeString()` in your filter function.
+The default filter for the type `richtext` does this for you.

-### Register an editor for a field type
+### Register a backend for a field type

+It's planned to use a third-party WYSIWYG editor component for the texts.
+Depending on the type the editor is configured differently, for example for plain texts there are no formatting buttons.

-Todo.
+Exact details: Todo.

 ### Register a validator for a field type

+It's planned for types like numbers.
+The validator prevents the storing of a non-number in a number field.

+Exact details: Todo.

+### Register a backend allow callback

+It's planned to callback when a template containing a backend is rendered.
+By default everybody can edit the fields.
+The callback is given the user ID and the field key and returns a truthy value if the user is allowed to edit that field.

-Todo.
+Exact details: Todo.

 ## Installation

+It's planned that a getting started text is set up automatically the first time SemaCMS is used.

-Todo.
+Exact details: Todo.